Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 2. Incendiary Grenade

-Image: Coffee Stain Studios via HGG / Jeffrey Hsu
+Coffee Stain Studios / Jeffrey Hsu

 If you’re interested in turning an area into an inhospitable flame pit, the Incendiary Grenade is the grenade for you.
 The area it lands will be carpeted in flames, any enemy hit by the initial explosion will immediately burst into flames.

 Interestingly, it will not detonate when bouncing off walls and other surfaces.
 Only once it hits the floor will it combust, so plan ahead where you want to toss this since you only have four of them.
+We strongly recommend using these in tandem with the Bulldog’s Volatile Bullets build to set up enemies for immediate execution.

 3. Cluster Grenade

-Image: Coffee Stain Studios via HGG / Jeffrey Hsu
+Coffee Stain Studios / Jeffrey Hsu

 The Cluster Grenade is arguably the strongest grenade for the Gunner due to the sheer area coverage and destruction it causes.
 Upon landing, the grenade will launch out another nine mini-clusters in random directions and immediately explode.